onconova/onconova/pop-docs/docs/guide/security/permissions.md

 By default, newly created users or users authenticated via SSO (Single Sign-On) for the first time are assigned to this role.
 They can access the platform but have extremely limited permissions, primarily to view publicly aggregated statistics.

-#### Level 1 - Viewers
+#### Level 1 - Members

 Users who can browse anonymized data but cannot modify or export it.

 *Permissions*:

 - View anonymized patient case data, including audit trails.
-- View research projects and project members.
+- View research projects, cohort and their audit trails.
-- View cohorts and their audit trails.
+- Create and manage cohorts for ongoing projects where they are members

-#### Level 4 - Project leaders
+#### Level 2 - Project leaders

 Leaders of individual research projects with authority over project scope and team members.